Skip to content

 Forta bots are monitoring on-chain activity 24/7/365.
 Some bots leverage a heuristic-based approach, others leverage machine learning to identify malicious activity.
 When bots identify an attack or scam on-chain, they create two types of threat intelligence:

-The Scam Detector currently monitors on-chain activity for the following threat types:
+The Scam Detector currently labels onchain activity for the following categories:

 Using the Scam Detector